Chapter 6

 American settlers

-- Hundreds of Americans impressed into sservice on British vessels while
+- Hundreds of Americans impressed into sservice on British vessels

 hundreds of others imprisoned.